de24world/de24world/README.md

 ### Hi there 👋

+- 🔭 I'm a Frontend Developer.
+- 🌱 I’m from Korea, but living in Germany
+- 📫 How to reach me: de24world@gmail.com

 <!--
 **de24world/de24world** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.